Bylaw: Article I, Section H, Item 2

 Unlike the frequency of play limits and the two scrimmage dates to be used at any time throughout the 24-week season, the wording describing the three additional scrimmage dates is drawing the distinction that these dates are limited to a particular time-frame ( for example, “to be played only after the fall term has concluded”).

-The overall picture for the contests of lacrosse, softball, and women’s volleyball equates to game, contest, or date limits + 2 additional varsity scrimmages (to be conducted at any time during the 24-week season) + 3 dates (to be conducted specific to the time-frame listed in the scrimmage dates).
+This equates to game, contest, or date limits + 2 additional varsity scrimmages (to be conducted at any time during the 24-week season) + 3 dates (to be conducted specific to the time-frame listed in the scrimmage dates).

 A women’s volleyball team has scheduled two scrimmages to take place on two separate dates prior to the fall season starting.
 During the fall season, the women’s volleyball team competes in 26 dates.
 In the following spring academic term, the team competes in five matches on three separate dates.
 Did this team exceed their frequency of play limits?